ZwCreatePhoton/htmlmth/README.md

 rm -r out ; mkdir out ; ./htmlmth/output_cases.py -sesp 5000 -sesh 127.0.0.1 -sesp 5000 -o out -b baselines/example3.yaml -c cases/example.py -bch abc.com -ld
 ```

-Serialize the evaded content for  to the _out_ directory using the baseline HTTP resources defined in [_baselines/example3.yaml_](baselines/example3.yaml) as the baseline contents and all the cases defined in [*cases/example.py*](https://github.com/CreatePhotonW/htmlmth/blob/main/cases/example.py#L14) as the applied evasions.
+Serialize the evaded content to the _out_ directory using the baseline HTTP resources defined in [_baselines/example3.yaml_](baselines/example3.yaml) as the baseline contents and all the cases defined in [*cases/example.py*](https://github.com/CreatePhotonW/htmlmth/blob/main/cases/example.py#L14) as the applied evasions.
 Content is served up as if it were accessed using the hostname *abc.com*.
 Long descriptions will be printed to stdout.

+**scripting_encoder_server.py**

+Some evasions utilize a closed encoder by Microsoft.
+This script acts as a server that uses the encoder to return back encoded content.
+The server is required by some evasions to generate the evaded content.
+This script must run on a Windows host accessible from the machine running *output_cases.py* or *EvasionHTTPServer.py*.

+When using *output_cases.py* or *EvasionHTTPServer.py*, specify the ip (using the **-sesh** parameter) and the port (using the **-sesp** parameter) that the script is listening on.
+The default port is 5000.

+If an evasion uses scripting_encoder_server.py and it is not accessible, a requests.exceptions.ConnectionError will occur.

 _To see the available evasions, please refer to the [evasions](htmlmth/evasions) directory._